-Being a GHRH analog, Modified GHRH (1-29) biggest use is in raising hGH levels.
-And it does exactly that.
+Being a GHRH analog, Modified GHRH (1-29) most significant use is in raising hGH levels.
+And it does precisely that.

 Across the board buy CJC-1295 no DAC as it is proven to effective at raising hGH and IGF-1 levels in the body.

-Human growth hormone and insulin-like growth factor 1 are the main growth hormones used to build muscle, repair injuries, and support all around health.
+Human growth hormone and insulin-like growth factor 1 are the primary growth hormones used to build muscle, repair injuries, and support all around health.

 It is well proven as a GHRH replacement in animals and humans and works as an injection or intranasally.

-The name Mod GRF 1-29 was originally derived by a researcher known as DatBtrue, who coined the term in his internet publicized articles on the substance.
+The name Mod GRF 1-29 was initially derived by a researcher known as DatBtrue, who coined the term in his internet publicized articles on the substance.

-Because of the popularity of his articles, the new name was easily and extensively adopted by readers, and the common use of the name spread wildly from there.
+Because of the popularity of his articles, the new name quickly adopted by readers, and the frequent use of the name spread wildly from there.
 However, perhaps the most common name for this substance is CJC-1295 without DAC.